lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 When windows are used

-- information on the correct reception of the tiles belonging to the same window MUST be grouped together.
-- it is RECOMMENDED that this information is kept in Bitmaps.
-- Bitmaps MAY be sent back to the sender in a SCHC ACK message.
+- Bitmaps (see {{Bitmap}}) MAY be sent back by the receiver to the sender in a SCHC ACK message.
-- Each window has a Bitmap.
+- A Bitmap corresponds to exactly one Window.

 #### Bitmaps {#Bitmap}